sharetribe/flex-docs/src/docs/background/01-concepts/index.md

 ##### Admin API

 An API for accessing admin functionality intended for integrations and custom Admin applications.
-Planned in the long term.
+Planned.

 ##### Webhooks

 A way to get notified about events of interest in the marketplace for external applications.
 In practice it’s JSON messages delivered via HTTPS to admin defined endpoints.
+Planned.

 ##### Integration

-An external application that reacts to marketplace events, and/or calls APIs to pull marketplace data and cause effects in marketplace.
-For example “automatically update a Mailchimp email list when new user joins”.
+An external application that reacts to marketplace events, and/or calls APIs to read and/or write marketplace data.
+For example “automatically update a Mailchimp email list when a new user joins”.

-##### Sharetribe custom core

-A set of services that together provide the marketplace API, the Console, the Admin API and webhooks functionalities.

-##### Sharetribe custom

-Internal name for the whole offering consisting of starter app, core, marketing site, documentation, etc.

-##### Sharetribe SDK
+##### Sharetribe Flex

-A library that makes it easy to correctly interact with the Sharetribe Marketplace API (and later Admin APIs).
+An umbrella name for the Sharetribe Flex offering.

 ##### Sharetribe SDK for JavaScript

-A JavaScript implementation of the Sharetribe SDK.library that makes it easy to correctly interact with the Sharetribe Marketplace API (and later Admin APIs).
+A JavaScript library that makes it easy to correctly interact with the Sharetribe Marketplace API (and later Admin APIs).

 For more information, see the [JS SDK documentation](/references/js-sdk/).